Value Added Catalog of physical properties of more than 1.3 million galaxies from the DESI Survey: SED fitting modules

 \subsection{Representative sample selection}

 To analyze the influence of the assumptions made to generate models and the incorporation of the MIR photometry to the SED fitting on the main physical properties of DESI galaxies (stellar masses and SFRs), we select a representative sample of 50,196 sources.
-The sample consists of seven different galaxy types: BL AGN, NL AGN, composite objects, star-forming galaxies, passive galaxies, retired galaxies, and others.
-To select the representative sample we restrict the sample of 1,286,124 EDR galaxies (see Sec.~\ref{sec:data}) to 512,002 sources ({\tt GALAXIES} and {\tt QSOs}) spanning out to redshift $\rm z=0.5$ where H$\alpha$ is visible in DESI spectra.
+The sample consists of seven different galaxy types: BL AGNs, NL AGNs, composite objects, star-forming galaxies, passive galaxies, retired galaxies, and others.
+To select the representative sample we restrict the sample of 1,286,124 EDR galaxies (see Sect.~\ref{sec:data}) to 512,002 sources ({\tt GALAXIES} and {\tt QSOs}) spanning out to redshift $\rm z=0.5$ where H$\alpha$ is visible in DESI spectra.
 The galaxy selection is based on the emission line measurements coming from {\tt FastSpecFit v2.0} (\citealt{Moustakas2023}; Moustakas in prep.).
-The selection of 1,750 BL AGN is based on the H$\alpha$ line requiring that the amplitude of the narrow and broad components have high SNR ($\tt SNR_{HALPHA\_BROAD\_AMP}$ $\rm \ge 3$, $\tt SNR_{HALPHA\_NARROW\_AMP}$ $\rm \ge 3$) and that the 2-component Gaussian fit is favored over a single fit by $\rm \chi^2$ ($\tt \Delta\chi^{2} \ge 0$).
-From the remaining set, NL AGN, composite, and star-forming galaxies are identified based on the [N II] BPT diagram requiring high {\tt SNR} for the amplitudes of the lines used in the [N II] BPT diagram ($\tt SNR_{HALPHA\_AMP}$ $\rm \ge 3$, $\tt SNR_{HBETA\_AMP}$ $\rm \ge 3$, $\tt SNR_{[OIII]\lambda5007\_AMP}$ $\rm \ge 3$).
-Following the selection proposed by \cite{Kewley2001} and \cite{Kauffmann2003}, we select 3,900 NL AGN, 8,393 composite, and 101,757 star-forming galaxies.
+The selection of 1,750 BL AGNs is based on the H$\alpha$ line requiring that the amplitude of the narrow and broad components have high S/N ($\tt S/N_{HALPHA\_BROAD\_AMP}$ $\rm \ge 3$, $\tt S/N_{HALPHA\_NARROW\_AMP}$ $\rm \ge 3$) and that the 2-component Gaussian fit is favored over a single fit by $\rm \chi^2$ ($\tt \Delta\chi^{2} \ge 0$).
+From the remaining set, NL AGNs, composite, and star-forming galaxies are identified based on the [N II] BPT diagram requiring high {\tt S/N} for the amplitudes of the lines used in the [N II] BPT diagram ($\tt S/N_{HALPHA\_AMP}$ $\rm \ge 3$, $\tt S/N_{HBETA\_AMP}$ $\rm \ge 3$, $\tt S/N_{[OIII]\lambda5007\_AMP}$ $\rm \ge 3$).
+Following the selection proposed by \cite{Kewley2001} and \cite{Kauffmann2003}, we select 3,900 NL AGNs, 8,393 composite, and 101,757 star-forming galaxies.
 Among the remaining set of galaxies (396,202) we select 47,797 passive galaxies following the criterion based on the equivalent width of the H$\alpha$ line:

 and 63,486 retired galaxies based on the cut: